Born in the subterranean jungle of Washington, DC on the eve of the Uganda-Tanzania war. At the fragile age of 3,

 he was relocated to Athens, Greece where he was raised to adulthood on a steady diet of European football,

 garage-punk music, and feta cheese.
-Following various stints as radio dj and DIY punker, Elias settled in West
+Following various stints as radio dj and DIY punker, Elias settled in

-Philadelphia, PA, where he currently leads a monastic life centered around experimental philosophy and the septin
+Charlottesville, VA, where he currently leads a monastic life centered around experimental philosophy and the septin

 gospel.